jracland/starbucks/readme.txt

 The task was set by frontendpractice.com, found here: https://www.frontendpractice.com/project/starbucks

 I first added all the content using HTML and Bootstrap (roughly 8 hours including researching to gain new skills and refresh prefiously used skills).
-I then added media queries to replicate the responsiveness of the original page.
-I then styled the page to match the original page.
+I then styled the page using CSS to match the original page.
+Finally, I added media queries to replicate the responsiveness of the original page.

 Over the course of this project, I gained more experience in: